byrnereese/ringcentral-semantic/README.md

-This project is a PROOF OF CONCEPT and WORK IN PROGRESS and SHOULD NOT be used for production use.

 ## Overview

 This project provides a node module that extends the [ringcentral-js-concise](https://github.com/tylerlong/ringcentral-js-concise) module with a more semantic interface.
 The concise module is optimized for being light-weight.
 As a result, it tends to be more abstract, and harder to use for beginners.